wvhb55/wilsonhernandez/content/project/JS/index.md

 Focusing on young boys and girls is key for sustained impact.
 Since socio-emotional skills are particularly sensitive to environmental stimuli during these developmental stages (Moroni et al., 2019), a higher potential for impact exists.

 This study evaluates the impact of a soccer-based gender transformative intervention implemented by Fútbol Más among boys and girls aged 10 to 16 in Peru.
 The program’s first step was to enhance socioemotional skills (empathy, emotional self-efficacy, and decision-making) with a gender-transformative approach to subsequently improve well-being, gender norms concerning violence, improve bystander behavior, and reduce dating violence.

+This study is funded by the [Sexual Violence Research Initiative](https://svri.org/what-we-do/research-support/svri-research-grant-2023).